RalphHightower/blog/_posts/2025/12/2025-12-13-FBIAgentsStrikeBack.md

 In a galaxy not so far away,
 the Agents strike lead up.
 ```

+The mission of the [Federal Bureau of Investigation (FBI)](https://www.fbi.gov/) is to investigate:

+- Civil Rights
+- Counterintelligence
+- Cyber
+- Public Corruption
+- Terrorism
+- Violent Crime
+- Transnational Organized Crime
+- Weapons of Mass Destruction
+- White-Collar Crime

+Yet their core mission has been usurped for immigration deportation.
+Four year college degrees were required for the government’s top law investigative and enforcement agency.
+But [lPatel](https://www.fbi.gov/about/leadership-and-structure/director-patel) has dumbed down the elite agency to require just a high school education.

 ## [Following Kash Patel’s purge, ousted FBI officials fight back in court](https://www.ms.now/rachel-maddow-show/maddowblog/following-kash-patels-purge-ousted-fbi-officials-fight-back-in-court)